 - Expand the street grid in downtowns, town centers, transit corridors, and suburban centers of activity to create shorter blocks.
-(Ec, Env) - Stop proposing new 4+ lane roads in master plans.
-(Env) - Give a lower priority to construction of new 4+ lane roads, grade-separated interchanges, or major road widenings.
-(Env) - Convert existing traffic lanes and on-street parking to create space for walkways, bikeways, and street buffers with landscaping and street trees, in a manner consistent with other County policies.
-(Env) - Prioritize the provision of safe, comfortable, and attractive sidewalks, bikeways, roadway crossings, and other improvements to support walking, bicycling, and transit usage in capital budgets, development approvals and mandatory referrals.
-(Env) - Transform the road network by incorporating complete streets design principles with the goal of eliminating all transportation-related roadway fatalities and severe injuries and supporting the emergence of more livable communities.
-(Eq.)
+(Ec, En) - Convert existing traffic lanes and on-street parking to create space for walkways, bikeways, and street buffers with landscaping and street trees, in a manner consistent with other county policies.
+(En) - Prioritize the provision of safe, comfortable, and attractive sidewalks, bikeways, roadway crossings, micromobility infrastructure and services, and other improvements to support walking, bicycling, micromobility, and transit usage in capital budgets, development approvals and mandatory referrals.
+(En) - Transform the road network by incorporating Complete Streets design principles with the goal of eliminating all transportationrelated roadway fatalities and severe injuries and supporting the emergence of more livable communities.
+(Eq)

-Build a world-class transit system.
+The three symbols (Ec, En, Eq) indicate a strong link between each policy recommendation and the three overarching objectives of the Plan:

-- Build a network of rail, bus rapid transit, and local bus infrastructure and services that make transit the fastest, most convenient and most reliable way to travel to centers of economic, social and educational activity and opportunity, both within and beyond Montgomery County.
+Build a frequent, fast, convenient, reliable, safe, and accessible transit system.

-(Ec, Eq, Env) - Convert existing general purpose traffic lanes to dedicated transit lanes, in a manner consistent with other County policies.
-(Ec, Eq, Env) - Connect historically disadvantaged people and parts of the county to jobs, amenities, and services by prioritizing investments in increasing access to frequent and reliable all-day transit service.
-(Eq, Env) - Ensure safe and comfortable access to transit stations via walking, rolling, and bicycling.
-(Eq.
-Env)
+- Build a network of rail, bus rapid transit, and local bus infrastructure and services-including demand-responsive transit service-that make transit the fastest, most convenient and most reliable way to travel to centers of economic, social and educational activity and opportunity, both within and beyond Montgomery County.
+(Ec, En, Eq) - Convert existing general purpose traffic lanes to dedicated transit lanes, in a manner consistent with other county policies.
+(Ec, En, Eq) - Improve travel times and travel costs of transit services to achieve greater parity with automotive travel.
+(Eq) - Connect historically disadvantaged people and parts of the county to jobs, amenities, and services by prioritizing investments in increasing access to frequent and reliable morning to late night transit service.
+(En, Eq) - Ensure safe and comfortable access to transit stations via walking, rolling, and bicycling.
+(En, Eq) - In rural areas with sufficient density and along freeways and major highways, consider Park & Rides, microtransit, micromobility, and bikeways to connect large geographic areas to the transit network.
+(En, Eq) - Provide for transit needs associated with transit-related facilities. including but not limited to depots, substantial layover areas, zero-emission bus infrastructure and charging/power requirements, Park & Ride and similar facilities, and road design.
+(En, Eq)

-Adapt policies to reflect the economic and environmental costs of driving alone.
-(Eq.
-Env)
+Support efforts to increase Amtrak and MARC access, services, and utilization, including additional trains and infrastructure, off-peak service, and bidirectional service.
+(Ec, En, Eq)

-- Employ pricing mechanisms, such as congestion pricing or the collection and allocation of tolls to support walking, rolling, bicycling, and transit.
-(Env) - Manage parking efficiently by charging market rates and reducing the supply of public and private parking.
-(Ec, Env)
+Adapt policies to reflect the economic and environmental costs of driving alone, recognizing car-dependent residents and industries will remain.

-• Encourage the proliferation of non-polluting vehicles by upgrading government fleets and requiring appropriate infrastructure.
-(Env)
+- Employ pricing mechanisms, such as congestion pricing or the collection and allocation of tolls, equitably, to support walking, rolling, bicycling, micromobility and transit.
+(En, Eq) - Manage parking efficiently and equitably by charging market rates and reducing the supply of public and private parking where appropriate.
+(Ec, En) - Encourage increasing the share of zero-emission vehicles by requiring appropriate transportation, charging, and power infrastructure, as well as upgrading government fleets.
+(En) - Consider exemptions for policies such as congestion pricing and reduced parking for low-income individuals.
+(Eq) - Expand and intensify transportation demand management efforts beyond the existing Transportation Management Districts (TMD).
+(Ec, En). - Stop proposing new 4+ lane roads in master plans.
+(En) - Give a lower priority to construction of new 4+ lane roads, gradeseparated interchanges, or major road widenings.
+(En)

-Develop and extend advanced communications networks
+Develop and extend advanced communications networks.